matthewdean/bio-media-builds/builds/rahi/ussal-crab/readme.md

 Tasks
 -----
 * Change all axles & connectors to use colors which were generally used at the time
-* Confirm the eye stalks are 6L
+* Confirm eye stalks are correct length